Programme - day two 2024

 Natural sand is getting harder to access, particularly from rivers and the seabed.
 Manufactured sand will be part of the solution however has challenges in terms of capital investment, historical costs of natural sand, consumer resistance and the fact that good aggregate rock is used to produce sand.
 This discussion will pursue the issues and potential solutions to increasing supply of manufactured sand in New Zealand, particularly for roading structures.

-Wayne Scott CEO, AQA
+Wayne Scott CEO, Aggregate and Quarry Association

 SUPPORTING YOUR WORKFORCE CAPABILITY NOW AND INTO THE FUTURE